 For more information:

-- Applicants needing AIMS assistance or with additional questions regarding the application process may call the HR Central Application Center at 703-222-5872.
+- Applicants needing assistance or with additional questions regarding the application process may call the HR Central Application Center at 703-222-5872.

 Fairfax County is an Equal Opportunity Employer that does not discriminate on the basis of race, color, sex, creed, religion, national origin, age, disability, genetic information, veterans' status or disabled veterans.
 Reasonable accommodations are available to persons with disabilities during application and/or interview processes per the Americans with Disabilities Act.
 Contact 703-324-4900 for assistance; TTY 703-222-7314.
 Minorities and people with disabilities are encouraged to apply.
 EEO/AA/TTY.